Armoured fighting vehicle: Survivability

 The level of protection also usually varies considerably throughout the individual vehicle too, depending on the role of the vehicle and the likely direction of attack.
 For example, a main battle tank will usually have the heaviest armour on the hull front and the turret, lighter armour on the sides of the hull and the thinnest armour on the top and bottom of the tank.
 Other vehicles – such as the MRAP family – may be primarily armoured against the threat from IEDs and so will have heavy, sloped armour on the bottom of the hull.

-Firepower
+In modern 21st century warfare, where satellites, drones, and mobile phones tend to erase the signature fog of war, survivability often is not about armor thickness, and instead is about time management.
+The shorter an AFV's signature window, the harder they are to disable.

+Lethality

 Weaponry varies by a very wide degree between AFVs – lighter vehicles for infantry carrying, reconnaissance or specialist roles may have only a autocannon or machine gun (or no armament at all), whereas heavy self-propelled artillery will carry howitzers, mortars or rocket launchers.
 These weapons may be mounted on a pintle, affixed directly to the vehicle or placed in a turret or cupola.

 The greater the recoil of the weapon on an AFV, the larger the turret ring needs to be.
 A larger turret ring necessitates a larger vehicle.
 To avoid listing to the side, turrets on amphibious vehicles are usually located at the centre of the vehicle.

-Grenade launchers provide a versatile launch platform for a plethora of munitions including, smoke, phosphorus, tear gas, illumination, anti-personnel, infrared and radar-jamming rounds.
+Grenade launchers may provide a versatile launch platform for a plethora of munitions including smoke, phosphorus, tear gas, illumination, anti-personnel, infrared and radar-jamming rounds.

 Turret stabilization is an important capability because it enables firing on the move and prevents crew fatigue.